runayhcheng/BIOF509-final-project/README.md

 ### Files Included
 1. Data:
   -combined (folder):with all patient micrarrays (see How to Run Script for link to download)
   -codeToGene: code of genes on microarray
--sampleInfo: patient to sample match -rankedDataNoIndexoTransp.csv: ranked the expression of each gene wth percentile ranking
+  -sampleInfo: patient to sample match -rankedDataNoIndexoTransp.csv: ranked the expression of each gene wth percentile ranking (see How to Run Script for link to download)
 2. Results:
--codeOOP.py.ipynb : OOP coding with final output of the table showing dysregulatd gene -final_withallDataDisplayed.py : code with exploratory data analysis and all inter-step graphs shown -genes and cancer association: dysregulated gene found and references to association with cancer, if applicable -IEE
+  -codeOOP.py.ipynb : OOP coding with final output of the table showing dysregulatd gene -final_withallDataDisplayed.py : code with exploratory data analysis and all inter-step graphs shown -genes and cancer association: dysregulated gene found and references to association with cancer, if applicable -IEEE format final project

 ### Table of Contents
 - Introduction